viktoriia-sokolenko/exploding-kittens/docs/bva/UserInterface.md

 `displayWelcome`, `displayHelp`, etc.) do not produce functional *outputs* beyond printing, so their BVAs focus on the *state variations* that influence what is printed (e.g., empty vs. non‑empty hands).

-Whenever you see `card1` without specifying its type, that means I am using Parametrized Testing, and the test runs for cards with all the available card types.
+I am using Parametrized Testing, so whenever I use `testCardType` or `testCard`, it means that the test runs for all the possible card types or for cards with all the card types.

 ## Method under test: `public int getNumberOfPlayers()`